Private Trips Available for 2023

 If you've been wanting to get away from it all, this trip to the Porcupine Mountains in late summer is a great time to do it!
 Backpacking in this park is an incredible experience.
 You'll be immersed in a vast wilderness and will spend three days walking through peaceful old growth hemlock forests next to rivers.
-Late summer is an excellent time to visit: the weather is cooling down and there are typically fewer bugs than earlier in the year.
+Late summer and fall is the best time to visit: the weather is cooling down and there are typically fewer bugs than earlier in the year.

 The trip includes delicious prepared meals, snacks, and of course the most important food groups: coffee or tea and desserts.
-There will be between five and eight miles of hiking each day, and backpacking gear is provided.
-You'll be challenging yourself in a supportive environment.
+Mileage can be adjusted to suit your group's needs, all gear can be provided.
+You'll be challenging yourself and learning about the backcountry with all the logistics taken care of.
 Waterfalls?
 Yes.
 Lake views?
 Yes.
 Deep forests?
 Absolutely.

 Delicious meals are served from dinner on the first day to lunch on the last, and snacks and desserts are provided

 Dinners are high-quality handcrafted backpacking meals with an original twist

 Wilderness Responder certified guide and naturalist

 One night at a drive in campsite and two nights of backcountry camping.

 Five to eight miles of hiking each day